-FOXBOROUGH, MA (WHDH) - Tom Brady made his first public statement since dropping his legal fight against his Deflategate suspension.
+FOXBOROUGH, MASS.
+(WHDH) - Tom Brady made his first public statement since dropping his legal fight against his Deflategate suspension.

 The quarterback said he’s trying to move on and stay positive.